sign-language-processing/sign-language-processing.github.io/src/index.md

 ## Introduction

 Signed languages (also known as sign languages) are languages that use the visual-gestural modality to convey meaning through manual articulations in combination with non-manual elements like the face and body.
+They are the primary means of communication for many deaf and hard of hearing individuals.
 Similar to spoken languages, signed languages are natural languages governed by a set of linguistic rules [@sandler2006sign], both emerging through an abstract, protracted aging process and evolved without meticulous planning.
 Signed languages are not universal, or mutually intelligible, despite often having striking similarities among them.